Marcus Ervine-Andrews: Events at Dunkirk

 Ervine-Andrews was 28 years old, and a captain in the 1st Battalion, East Lancashire Regiment (part of the 1st Infantry Division), in the latter stages of the Battle of Dunkirk, when the following deed took place for which he was awarded the VC.
 During the night of 31 May/1 June 1940, near Dunkirk, France, the company commanded by Captain Ervine-Andrews had been ordered to defend 1000 yard of territory.
 Already heavily outnumbered and under intense German fire, when the enemy attacked at dawn and crossed the Canal de Bergues, Ervine-Andrews, with volunteers from his company, rushed to a barn and from the roof, shot 17 of the enemy with a rifle, and many more with a Bren gun.
 When the barn was shattered and alight, he sent the wounded to the rear and led the remaining eight men back.

 Victoria Cross citation

-The announcement and accompanying citation for the decoration were30, published in supplement to the London Gazette on July 30, 1940, reading:
+The announcement and accompanying citation for the decoration were published in supplement to the London Gazette on 30 July 1940, reading: